katya-sam/Studying/GitHub_basics.md

 ## MD files
 If you want to add a few text files like I did, you just press "New" and add .md to the name of your file.

-## README.md
-Readme.md is a project description with mockups.
-It's the default file that Github shows as a description.

-Written in the plain [Markdown language](https://www.markdownguide.org/cheat-sheet/).
+They are written in the plain [Markdown language](https://www.markdownguide.org/cheat-sheet/).

 For example: